On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Proof of Theorem

 Moreover, if $\beta\ge 1$ then

 \end{lem}

-\begin{proof} The proof is split into three parts: I) The first one deals with the large values of $\rho$, II) the second one will be dedicated to the small values of $\rho$, and finally in part III) the intermediate values of $\rho$ are considered.
+\begin{proof} The proof is divided into three parts: The first deals with the large values of $\rho$, the second one with the small values of $\rho$, and finally the third with the intermediate values of $\rho$.